shohei909/Lisla/spec/sora/README.md

     </tr>
 </table>

-2 quotes can not be use, because `""` and `''` mean empty string.
+2 quotes can not be use, because `""` and `''` mean an empty string.

 ### Multi-line string

-Sora supports multi-line string.
+Sora supports multi-line string syntax.

 In multi-line string syntax, some white spaces and newlines are ignored.